lukaM19/CompSci308_SLogo_team05/README.md

 * Luke-
   * I found that most of my work was put into researching how to make the controller work smoothly, especially with the save and load features.
   Once The hardest part I found was actually communicating between the different parts of the project to make sure the correct objects were being passed.

+* Vincent-
+  * The design of the command API was intuitive to me: a class hierarchy with abstract categories such as Math and Logic which then support concrete subclasses.
+However, the second week involved a lot of changes to actor and world commands, which was hard because I also had to make sure the Command API was correctly talking to the model and frontend.
+I think debugging that connection was the hardest part.
+Additionally, learning about using reflection with annotations was interesting and I think really helped the parser-command api connection.